RaRa-digiLab/enb-curator/docs/README.md

 **MARC source**: 246\$a

-This field can contain a parallel title marked on the publication, a commonly referred part of a longer title or the title in another language.
-For titles in the old Estonian orthography (generally pre-20th century), the field can contain the title in modern orthography.
+This field can contain a parallel title marked on the publication, a commonly referred part of a longer title, or titles in the old Estonian orthography (generally pre-20th century), the field can contain the title in modern orthography.
+Titles in the original language are removed from 246$a and added to the title_original column.

 ---
-### title_varform_info
+### title_original

-*str: Additional information about the title_varform field*
+*str: Title in the original language for translated works*

-**MARC source**: 246\$g
+**MARC source**: 246\$a, 240\$a, 130\$a

-!!!!!NB!!!!! koguda originaalpealkirjad siit ja 130, 240
+Original titles were marked together with everything else in 246\$a before 2022, after which 240\$a and 130\$a are used.
+This columns draws from all three MARC fields.

 ---
 ### uncontrolled_related_title